zlijingtao/SFL-MEA/README.md

 # SFL IP protection: a model split approach to protect IP of FL
 This repository is official pytorch repository of SFL IP protection

+SFL extractor, an advanced adaptive ME attack.
+Checkout 04dcce44aa2 for the old version, including five basic ME attacks

 ## Roadmap:
 [x] Use MIA to set a layer threshold
-[ ] Finish sweeping all offline/online MEAs
+[x] Finish sweeping all offline/online MEAs
-[ ] Improve Gan-based data-free extraction attack
+[x] Improve Gan-based data-free extraction attack
-[ ] Test Gradient Clipping on defending GAN-based data-free extraction attack [ ] Extend both to ViT-cifar10-finetune

 ## Requirement: